HinChou/Web-Scraper/README.md

 2. Web Scraper for Houses for Rent Website:
 Houses for rent data from http://www.58.com

-I want to aggregate information of several websites together using multiprocessing module.
+I want to aggregate information from several websites using multiprocessing module.

 # Thoughts:
 * DataFrame & Series object have a nice feature about handling the missing data than list, array, dict.